medavox/distribackup/docs/Distribackup Structs.md

 ----
 Treat them as empty files, with the last delta being an instruction to delete the basefile's contents.

-Deltas don't NEED to store their own parentage; that info can be gotten from the parent commit's hash for that file.
+Deltas don't NEED to store their own parentage; that info can be gotten from the parent edition's hash for that file.